 ReactOS First Boot

 Setting Up ReactOS

 Once we reboot and get into our new system, we're offered the help of the “Setup Wizard”.
-This wizard is basically allowing us to set up the language and keyboard layout settings.
+This wizard is basically allowing us to set up the language and keyboard layout, system name, administrator user and password and other common settings.

 I used this step to add a second keyboard layout.